ChuksTolu/ChuksTolu/README.md

 **ChuksTolu** is a ✨ Microsoft Azure Certified Data Scientist Associate ✨

-- 🔭 I’m currently working on data analytics for AFRICANXTBUILD, Content Strategy for Espirit De Mode and Visual Storytelling for CreativesXtra
+- 🔭 I’m currently working on data analytics for AFRICANXTBUILD and Visual Storytelling for CreativesXtra
 - 🌱 I’m currently learning on Datacamp, Microsoft learn, IBM, Nvidia and Linkedin Learning platform.
 - 👯 I’m looking to collaborate on projects to help put into practice all I'm learning.
 - 🤔 I’m looking for help with Internships, Mentorship, opportunities